JollyGrin/MiMC-miner-game-poc/README.md

 ### Todo

 - [x] implement a MiMC webworker
-- [ ] setup a nonce restriction to limit how often one can hit a successful result
+- [x] setup a nonce restriction to limit how often one can hit a successful result
 - [ ] use localstorage (with zustand?) to manage saving progress

+- [ ] make max_iterations and threshold a slider
+- [ ] when hitting success, use the hash to generate someone's details (fake person) (perlin?)
+    - [ ] setup a "successful" filter like "frontend dev", which maps to successful result and unsuccessful results map to unrelated roles

 - [ ] add server instead of webworker (2nd page as example)
 - [ ] perlin noise: generate stuff procedurally with the hashes